ASU Directory Profile

 NSF CAREER Award (2015), IEEE Senior Member (2014), University of Maryland Distinguished Dissertation award (2009), IBM Emerging Leader in Multimedia (2008)

-Kuldeep Kulkarni, Pavan Turaga, “Reconstruction-free action inference from compressive imagers”, accepted at IEEE Transactions on Pattern Analysis and Machine Intelligence, July 2015.
+Kuldeep Kulkarni, Pavan Turaga, “Reconstruction-free action inference from compressive imagers”, at the IEEE Transactions on Pattern Analysis and Machine Intelligence, Jan 2016.

-Anirudh, P. Turaga “Geometry-based Symbolic Approximation for Fast Sequence Matching on Manifolds”, accepted at the International Journal of Computer Vision, June 2015.
+R. Anirudh, P. Turaga “Geometry-based Symbolic Approximation for Fast Sequence Matching on Manifolds”, at the International Journal of Computer Vision, Jan 2016.